Skip to content

 • In the period 2012 to 2022, the Ministry of Defence has not budgeted so that the Storting's target for combat aircraft procurement can be achieved by 2025.

-• The Ministry of Defence does not fully comply with the Storting's decisions and assumptions regarding the lifetime costs of the F-35.
+• The Ministry of Defence does not fully comply with the Storting's decisions and assumptions regarding the life cycle costs of the F-35.

 Recommendations